JenyaFTW/equation-solver/README.md

 Make sure your `PATH` includes `$GOPATH/bin` or else `equation-solver` command will not work

+## Build using source

+Make sure to have this repository cloned and open and run `go install`

 ## Usage

 This application includes two modes: interactive and file modes